cozygene/refactor/README.md

 1. refactor.out.components.txt - a matrix with the first numcomp ReFACTor components for each individual
 2. refactor.out.rankedlist.txt - a ranked list of the methylation sites; from the most informative to the least informative

-Note that the prefix of these files ('refactor') can be changed using the 'out' argument.
+Note that the default prefix of these files ('refactor') can be changed using the 'out' argument.

 ### R